spv420/micro/README.md

 Some of these changes include:
 * Adding support for "guides" &mdash; vertical lines at a set horizontal position to help stay within line-length limits.
-* Adding a command that inserts the output of a shell command into the current buffer
+* Adding a command that inserts the output of a shell command into the current buffer.

 ---